bkmashiro/app-sec-juice-report/main.typ

 A very common idea of calculating the balance is:
 $
-  "balance" = "balance" + "price" * "quantity"
+  "balance" = "balance" - "price" * "quantity"
 $

 If we can set the `quantity` or `price` to a negative number, the balance will increase.

-Modifying the `price` is not a good idea because we have to modify the product price in the DB which is unclear right now, so we can modify the `quantity` instead.
+Modifying the `price` is not a good idea because we have to modify the product price in the Database while how to do that is unclear right now, so we can modify the `quantity` instead.

 The following shows a normal order request: